umbongodrink/hangman/README.md

 CONTRIBUTE:
 If you feel that you would like to make any comments or suggestions for improvement, please do so via submitting an Issue in the repository.
 All feedback is most welcome!

+ACKNOWLEDGEMENTS:
+The 'stick' drawing is taken from the following URL: https://realpython.com/python-hangman/